Quantifying structural uncertainty in chemical reaction network inference: Methods

 \item \emph{Approximate $L_0$ penalty:} $\text{pen}(k; \lambda) = \lambda k^\rho$ for some $0 < \rho \ll 1$.
 This penalty function aims to penalise the log-likelihood according to the number of non-negligible parameters.
-Following \cite{santosa_inverse_2011}, we choose $k^\rho$ as a continuous, differentiable approximation of the $L_0$ norm.
+Following \inlinecite{santosa_inverse_2011}, we choose $k^\rho$ as a continuous, differentiable approximation of the $L_0$ norm.
 In this work, we use a value of $\rho=0.1$.

 \item \emph{Horseshoe-like penalty:} $\text{pen}(k; \lambda) = -\log(\log (1+1/(\lambda k)^2))$.
-The horseshoe prior is a popular choice in sparse Bayesian estimation \cite{carvalho_horseshoe_2010}, and has also been used in CRN inference \cite{jiang_identification_2022}.
-This penalty function is the negative log density of the horseshoe-like prior \cite{bhadra_horseshoe-like_2021}, which is a closed-form approximation to the original horseshoe prior. \end{itemize}
+The horseshoe prior is a popular choice in sparse Bayesian estimation~\cite{carvalho_horseshoe_2010}, and has been used in CRN inference~\cite{jiang_identification_2022}.
+This penalty function is the negative log density of the horseshoe-like prior~\cite{bhadra_horseshoe-like_2021}, which is a closed-form approximation to the original horseshoe prior. \end{itemize}

 We obtain estimates of $\bm\theta$ by finding multiple local minima of the loss function $l(\bm\theta;\lambda)$.
-This is because we expect multiple CRN structures to be capable of plausibly explaining our observed data, which we hope correspond to local minima induced by our penalty function options (especially the latter three, which are nonconvex).
-We run multiple instances of the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm~\cite{nocedal_quasi-newton_2006} with $N_\text{hyp}$ different values of the penalty hyperparameter $\lambda$, each with $N_\text{start}$ runs from different starting points.
+This is because we expect multiple CRN structures to be capable of plausibly explaining our observed data, which should correspond to local minima induced by our penalty function.
+We run multiple instances of the Broyden–-Fletcher–-Goldfarb–-Shanno (BFGS) algorithm~\cite{nocedal_quasi-newton_2006} with $N_\text{hyp}$ different values of the penalty hyperparameter $\lambda$, each with $N_\text{start}$ runs from different starting points.
 BFGS is a gradient-based local optimisation algorithm that terminates upon reaching a local minimum.
 Varying the penalty hyperparameter allows us to find CRN structures with different model complexities, while varying the starting points allows us to access basins of attraction of different local minima.
 We retain all optimisation solutions across the $N_\text{hyp}N_\text{start}$ runs for each penalty function.

 Note that real systems may exhibit reactions that occur on different timescales.
 Thus, instead of optimising over $\mathbf{k}$, we optimise over the transformed variables $\log (k_r/\kappa_r)$, where $r\in\fullCRN$ and $\kappa_r$ is a scaling factor determined \textit{a priori} of inference such that $k_r/\kappa_r$ is dimensionless.
 Moreover, instead of penalising each rate constant $k_r$ in \eqref{eq:loss_func}, we penalise the dimensionless parameter $k_r/\kappa_r$.
 As some of the penalty functions are undefined at 0, we impose a lower bound of ${k_r/\kappa_r \ge \varepsilon = 10^{-10}}$.
 We apply a log transformation following the advice of \textcite{villaverde_benchmarking_2019}, who found that optimisation on the log scale outperforms optimisation on the linear scale when estimating parameters for kinetic models.
 Details of our optimisation procedure are reported in the Supplementary Materials~S1.